hershel/hershel/docs/logging.md

 # Logging

 The log system is powered by [Pino](http://getpino.io/), wich is a super fast Node.js logger.
-By default, the log system is disabled and you can activate it by passing `logger: true` or `logger: pinoOptions` in Hershel Client options.
+By default, the log system is disabled and you can enable it by passing `logger: true` or `logger: pinoOptions` in Hershel Client options.

 ```js
 const { Client } = require('hershel')